spiral/docs/database/builders.md

 FROM `primary_test`
 ```

-> Aliases very useful with Joins (see below), in addition aliases used a lot of queries generated by spiral ORM.

 ##### Sub/Nested Queries
-Every spiral QueryBuilder is as instance of `FragmentInterface` which means you can freely use such sub queries as arugments in where methods.
-For example let's create some dummy query:
+Every spiral QueryBuilder is as instance of `FragmentInterface`, this makes you able to create complex nested queries when you need them:

 ```php
 $select = $database->select()->from('test')->columns(['id', 'status', 'name']);